Coobaha/graphql-to-reason/README.md

 Next we generate ReasonML code from it:
 `npx graphql-to-reason schema.json SchemaTypes_builder.re`

-It will output `SchemaTypes_builder.re` which we can use in another modules:
+It will output `SchemaTypes_builder.re` to use it in other modules:
 ```reasonml
 include SchemaTypes_builder.MakeSchema({
   /*